 Live @ the Rudy: Scheduled Throughout the Year – The Rudy Theatre offers four unique, seasonal, family-friendly shows with music, comedy, and more.
 The March and April show is the Easter Jubilee, May through July is the Summer Jubilee, August through October is the Classic Country Jubilee, and finally the anticipated Christmas Jubilee in November and December.

-Beach Fest: April 29 – This event held at The Farm Entertainment venue in Selma celebrates a unique regional musical genre.
-This year will be the 10th annual Beach Fest; past performers have included Jim Quick & Coastline, The Embers, and Band of Oz.
+Beach Fest: April 27 – This event held at The Farm Entertainment venue in Selma celebrates a unique regional musical genre.
+Going strong for over 10 years now, past Beach Fest performers have included Jim Quick & Coastline, The Embers, and Band of Oz.

-Ham & Yam Festival: May 6 – The annual Ham & Yam Festival is teaming with ham biscuits, barbeque pork, sweet potatoes, and more.
-There will be arts, kid’s activities, live entertainment, and the popular “What’s That Yam Thing?” art contest.
+Ham & Yam Festival: May 4 – The annual Smithfield Ham & Yam Festival is teaming with ham biscuits, barbeque pork, sweet potatoes, and more.
+There will be craft vendors, kid’s activities, live entertainment, and the popular “What’s That Yam Thing?” art contest.

-301 Endless Yard Sale: June 16-17 – Johnston County and its towns along US 301 will host the tenth “Endless Yard Sale” which takes place annually the third weekend of June.
+301 Endless Yard Sale: June 14-15 – Johnston County and its towns along US 301 host the “Endless Yard Sale”, which takes place annually the third weekend of June.
 The communities will join together with deals, antiques, collectibles, and more along a 100-mile stretch of highway between Roanoke Rapids and Dunn, NC.

-Four Oaks Acorn Festival: September 9 – a great family fun event held in the downtown area each year, including children's activities, live entertainment, vendor fair, antique car and tractor show, barbecue competition, and more.
+Four Oaks Acorn Festival: September 14th – a great family fun event held in Downtown Four Oaks each year, including children's activities, live entertainment, vendor fair, car show, and more.

-Benson Mule Days: September 21-24 – The fourth Saturday of September has been home to Benson’s Mule Days festival for over 70 years now.
-This four-day family-fun festival is packed with mule competition events, rodeos, carnival rides, arts and crafts, street dances, and concerts.
+Benson Mule Days: September 26-29 – The fourth Saturday of September has been home to Benson’s Mule Days festival for over 75 years.
+This four-day family-fun festival is packed with mule competition events, rodeos, carnival rides, arts and crafts, dances, and concerts.
 It also boasts the largest parade in North Carolina!

-Railroad Days Festival: October 6-8 – Join the fun in Downtown Selma as the town celebrates its railroad heritage for a full weekend.
-The annual event will offer its regular fare, including live entertainment, vendors, food, rides, a parade and 5K run.
+Railroad Days Festival: October 4-6 – Join the fun in Downtown Selma as the town celebrates its railroad heritage for a full weekend.
+The annual event will offer its regular fare, including live entertainment, vendors, food, rides, and a parade.

 Sonlight Farms: October – This locally-owned farm offers fall fun for the season with corn mazes, hay rides, giant slides, pumpkins, a climbing wall, peddle carts, farm animals, and more on Saturdays throughout the month.